Everything You Need to Know About Cocaine Trafficking

 How Can You Fight a Drug Trafficking Charge?

-The best way to effectively fight a drug trafficking charge for any controlled substance is to get in touch with a criminal defense attorney in St. Petersburg from Russo, Pelletier & Sullivan.
+The best way to effectively fight a drug trafficking charge for any controlled substance is to get in touch with a criminal defense attorney in St. Petersburg from The Law Offices of Marc N. Pelletier.
 The laws surrounding drug trafficking prosecutions in the State of Florida are extremely complex, and the circumstances of each case are entirely unique.
 Our team of former state prosecutors and seasoned criminal defense attorneys is not only experienced in maneuvering these drug trafficking laws but will craft a defense that is specifically tailored to the facts and evidence of the prosecution.

 Depending on the facts of your cocaine trafficking case, we may be able to employ any of the following common defenses: